 World Access to Higher Education Day - #WAHED2021

-On Wednesday 17 November EPHEA will be partnering with the National Centre for Student Excellence in Higher Education to host World Access to Higher Education Day.
+On Wednesday 17 November EPHEA partnered with the National Centre for Student Excellence in Higher Education to host World Access to Higher Education Day.

 The biennial EPHEA conference is as a key professional development forum for equity practitioners in a wide range of fields to highlight best practice in student and staff equity.

 Equity practitioners across the higher education sectors in Australia, New Zealand/Pacific and internationally are invited to participate.
 Researchers specialising in higher education equity issues are also welcome.

 EPHEA's AGM takes place at the EPHEA conference, or digitally in a non-conference year.

 Perspectives on the challenges to access and equity in HE